CCSF-Coders/JavaEE-Apache-Tomcat/README.md

   * Added hsqldb.jar to the WEB-INF/lib directory
   * Added code to open database connection, create a table, and add a row to the StartStopListener
   * Added code to (re) open a database connection and retrieve rows to the Index.java servlet.

+### Week 6 - Add model.Registration class
+  * Added a model.Registration class to represent the database table.
+  * passed the model.Registration to a jsp page.
+  * displayed values from the passed Java Bean on the jsp page.